 Semester 01: Brussels

-VUB / 6 ECTS > Bas Van Heur, Gilles Vanhamme, Claire Colomb, Muriel Sacco
+VUB / 6 ECTS > Bas Van Heur, Gilles Van Hamme, Claire Colomb, Lena Imeraj

-The course develops a number of theoretical and thematic perspectives on the geographies of globalisation through a particular focus on Europe and its cities and regions.
-Focusing on processes of de- and re-territorialization as intrinsic to globalization, analytical and empirical attention is paid to the emergence of ‘Europe’ as an important scale for political, economic and social action.
+The course develops a select set of thematic perspectives on European cities in an urbanizing world.
+Focusing on processes of de- and reterritorialization as intrinsic to global urbanization, analytical and empirical attention is paid to the emergence of ‘Europe’ as an important scale for political, economic and social action.
 Within Europe, we can observe a restructuring of national states as well as subnational regions and cities, which has led and continues to lead to the development of various kinds of new territories, places, scales and networks.
-The position of cities and regions within this setting is central to a sophisticated understanding of the geographies of a globalizing Europe.
+Different lecturers will highlight different but complimentary dimensions of European cities and their positionality within translocal networks and imaginaries.
+Seminars are offered to support you in the writing of a course paper on a European city.

 Urban Social Geography

 The course introduces students to the key theoretical debates in urban studies, focusing in particular on the spatial/geographical dimensions of cities and urbanization.
 It adopts a theoretically pluralist approach towards urban studies.
 The course offers urban systems perspectives, debates political economy perspectives such as world-city formation, discusses urban diversity and segregation, focuses on transport and mobility issues, and explores the intersections of culture and urban development.
-The course offers a mix of regular sessions, discussion seminars, guest lectures, and a choice of topical excursions in Belgian cities.
-Students are evaluated on the basis of a group presentation, a short position paper, and a written exam.
+The course offers a mix of regular sessions, discussion seminars, and a choice of topical excursions in Belgian cities.
+Students are evaluated on the basis of a group presentation and a written exam.

 ULB / 5 ECTS > Mathieu Van Criekingen